SegiH/VerjIO_Excel_Report_Generator/README.md

 		 event.stopExecution();
             else if (result[0]=="OK")
 	         alert(result[1]);
+12. If you have a table with a formula in one of the columns and want to have a table heder, you can add [null] as a place holder when specifying the column.
+If you do not do this, the number of column headers and columns will not match and the application will display an error message.

 JSON Reference
 --------------
 The report object below contains all of the possible properties that you can pass to createExcelReport()